SusiBaril/SusiBaril/README.md

 - 🎓 Currently a student at **National University Lipa**
 - 💻 Passionate about **Full-Stack Web Development**
-- 🌱 Currently learning **Ruby on Rails**, backend architecture, and testing
 - 🎨 Interested in creating clean, minimalist, and responsive UI/UX
 - 🔧 Enjoy building systems that solve real-world problems
 - 📚 Always exploring new technologies and best practices